oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * For any other protocol, the five-tuple is: src_addr, unused, dst_addr, unused, protocol

 #### 2.1.2.2 SLPF Targets
-The list of common Targes is extended to include the additional Targets defined in this section and referenced with the slpf namespace.
+The list of common Targets is extended to include the additional Targets defined in this section and referenced with the slpf namespace.

 **Table 2.1.2-2.
 Targets Unique to SLPF**